How can the flu be prevented?

 Should I get my child vaccinated?

 Yes, a flu vaccine offers the best defense against getting the flu and spreading it to others.
-Children younger than 5 years of age — especially those younger than 2 years old — are at high risk of serious flu-related complications.
+Children younger than 5 years of age — especially those younger than 2 years old — are at high risk of serious flu-related symptoms and complications.

 Flu vaccination has been found to reduce deaths in children.
 A study in Pediatrics was the first of its kind to show that influenza vaccination is effective in preventing influenza-associated deaths among children.